mdn/browser-compat-data/docs/data-guidelines/index.md

 - `"partial_implementation": true`: `CSS.supports()` returns `true` for a property name and value, but the value has no behavior.
   See [Non-functional defined names imply `"partial_implementation"`](#non-functional-defined-names-imply-partial_implementation).

-- `"partial_implementation": true`: One browser implements `ExampleInterface` but exposes it on the `Node` interface instead of the specified `Element` interface.
+- `"partial_implementation": true`: One browser exposes a constructor, `Example()`, but it always throws an error.
+Other browsers implement the constructor's intended behavior.
+This confuses feature detection because `typeof Example === "function"` returns `true`, even though the constructor does not work.
-  Other implementers use the correct parent interface.
-  This misleads feature detection (`"ExampleInterface" in Element.prototype` → false), so it's partially implemented.

 ## `"partial_implementation"` requires a note